corytu/GitNotes/README.md

 - After deleting the topic branch label, the commits in the topic branch are no longer part of any named branch and will be garbage collected by Git
 - `git merge --squash <topic_branch>`

+## Other advanced functionalities

+- [`git bisect`](https://medium.com/進擊的-git-git-git/快速找出錯誤點-使用git-bisect-e1c3338e8db1): Use binary search to find the commit that introduced a bug
+- [`git cherry-pick`](https://cythilya.github.io/2018/05/30/git-cherry-pick/): Apply the changes introduced by some existing commits